Steps in the permitting process

 - Any other matters relevant to achieving the objects of the Act

-As the Marine Park is also part of the World Heritage Area, the GBRMPA must consider the effect that a proposal is likely to have on World Heritage values.
+As the Marine Park is also part of the World Heritage Area, GBRMPA must consider the effect that a proposal is likely to have on world heritage values.

 In the event the proposal is considered to have a significant impact on a matter of national environmental significance, it may need to be referred under the Environment Protection and Biodiversity Conservation Act 1999 may be required.

-If it is considered the proposal may restrict reasonable use by the public of a part of the Marine Park, the GBRMPA can require a public notification of the proposal and invite public comments.
+If it is considered the proposal may restrict reasonable use by the public of a part of the Marine Park, GBRMPA can require a public notification of the proposal and invite public comments.
 These comments will then be considered in assessing the application.

 With all applications for Marine Parks permits, the onus is on the applicant to establish that the environmental impacts of the proposed operation are acceptable.